Nicole Kidman's Kids Make a Cameo in Big Little Lies Season 2

 Nicole Kidman just gave us another reason to get excited for season two of Big Little Lies.

-During her guest appearance on Tuesday's episode of The Ellen DeGeneres Show, the actress revealed her young children make a special cameo in the upcoming season.
+During her guest appearance on Tuesday's episode of The Ellen DeGeneres, the actress revealed her young children make a special cameo in the upcoming season.

 "They were in as extras in Big Little Lies, which I've never told anyone," Kidman told Ellen DeGeneres.